Remedies for Cat Breathing Difficulties

 Asthma is known as allergic bronchitis and is similar to asthma seen in humans.
 Young cats and certain breeds, such as Siamese and Himalayans, appear to be more susceptible to bronchial asthma.
 In some cases, your vet may recommend surgery to rectify nasal passages to allow for unblocked airflow.
 Surgery should be considered a last resort, however.
 It is best to try less invasive alternatives first to ease your cat’s breathing difficulty with supplements or by removing the irritant altogether.

 NHV offers the Asthma Kit For Respiratory Relief, that aids with asthma stress relief, the Bronchitis Gold Relief Kit, which can help ease painful bronchitis symptoms, and the Resp-Aid™ for Cats, for respiratory disorders.
 All of these products are 100% natural and formulated by veterinarians with 20+ years of experience.
 These are human-grade quality products created to help your pets live healthier for longer naturally.
 Reach out to our pet experts if you have any questions about our respiratory support supplements for cats with breathing difficulty.

-Determining the allergen triggering your cat’s asthma can be difficult, however it will help if you can minimize your pet's exposure to potential irritants including cigarette smoke, dust, hair spray, and perfume.
-It is also important to remember that feline heartworm disease can mimic asthma symptoms so any cat with a respiratory issue should be screened for the disease.
+Determining the allergen triggering your cat’s breathing issues can be difficult, however, it will help if you can minimize your pet's exposure to potential irritants including cigarette smoke, dust, hair spray, and perfume.
+It is also important to remember that feline heartworm disease can mimic asthma symptoms, so any cat with breathing difficulty should be screened for the disease.